-Marijuana and Guns: Yet Another Conflict Caused by Legalization in Nevada
+Marijuana & Guns: Another Conflict Caused by Legalization in Nevada

 What many people do not realize in states where marijuana is legal for medicinal or recreational use is that using marijuana, no matter its legal status, can have a big impact on what they can and cannot do in other areas of their lives.
 People are losing their jobs as a result of “legal” use of marijuana, losing custody of their children, and getting drugged driving charges when they use the drug and drive.